Dance On Weekly Online Class

 What is the Dance On Weekly Class?

 Our Dance On class uses the power of moving and making to cultivate connection, creativity, and greater health in our lives.
-Class is led by Dance On Lead Artist Judith Bauer, other Dance Exchange artists, and members of the Dance On OAC Cohort.
+Class is led by a rotating team of Dance On Lead Artists, other Dance Exchange artists, and members of the Dance On OAC Cohort.

 Class will include a guided physical and creative warm-up, an opportunity to make dances individually, in pairs, or small groups, and an opportunity to perform and reflect with the community that gathers each week.